LEGAL · HIPAA

 Phone: [Insert Phone Number]

-You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.
+You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights at https://www.hhs.gov/hipaa/filing-a-complaint/index.html.
 We will not retaliate against you for filing a complaint.